vector-php/vector/docs/auto-generate/Vector/Lib/Logic.md

 __Logical Or Combinator__ :: [(a -> Bool)] -> a -> Bool

-Given two functions f and g, combine them in such a way to produce a new function h that returns true given f(x) OR g(x) returns true.
+Given n functions {f1, f2, ..., fn}, combine them in such a way to produce a new function g that returns true given at least one of {f1(x), f2(x), ... fn(x)} return true.

 ```
 $funcF = function($x) { return $x >= 5; };